 The first two decades of the fifth century B.C. marked one of the great turning points in world history.
 These were the years of the Persian and Greek wars.
-The powerful Persian Empire in 546 B.C. extended from Asia to Egypt to what is now Turkey.
-This great empire built the first Suez Canal which linked the Mediterranean Sea with the Red Sea.
+The powerful Persian Empire in 546 B.C. extended from Asia to Egypt to the Ottoman Empire, which is now Turkey.
+This great empire built the first Suez Canal, which linked the Mediterranean Sea with the Red Sea and the Persian Gulf.

 Greece on the other hand, consisted of a scattering of independent city-states, called polies.
 These early city-states spawned the democratic ideas that have persisted into modern times.
 Athens eventually became the largest and most prosperous polis.
 Another Greek polis, Sparta, was not so democratic.
 They kept their kings and maintained a conservative, regimented society built around military training and the art of war.